 The commonalities and differences between the visual arts, music, and literature are investigated.
-Research and discussion may center on an historical period, style or motive.
+Research and discussion may center on an historical period, style, or motive.
 This course may be taught concurrently with FA 451.

-652. Reading in Art History (5).
-Pr., FA 251, 252.
+652. Art History and Appreciation for the Public School (5).